chriskalmar/shyft/README.md

-# shift-postgres-connector
+# shyft-postgres-connector
-Postgres connector for shift
+Postgres connector for shyft